genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 #### Connection to a cluster (HPC)

 D-Genies, in webserver mode, can use [`slurm`](https://slurm.schedmd.com/) job scheduler with [drmaa](https://github.com/natefoo/slurm-drmaa) capacities to compute heavy jobs.
-It also works with `SGE`, but this later is not intensivelly tested.
+It also works with `SGE`, but this later is not intensively tested.

-If you like to connect D-Genies to a cluster, an additionnal module is required:
+If you like to connect D-Genies to a cluster, an additional module is required:

     drmaa==0.7.*